 On the social front, the company aims to reach 800 million underserved people by 2025.
-On the governance front, GSK is working towards greater female representation in senior roles and LGBT advancement.
+In addition, GSK is working towards more excellent female representation in senior roles and LGBT advancement on the governance front.
 All of the company’s goals and the progress towards those goals are published in an annual summary report.

 Read GlaxoSmithKline’s latest ESG Reports in AlphaSense, including: